greenwolfe/OpenLab/README.txt

 2.5) for #activities (done), #standards, #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
 For example appointmentItem.js.
-3)  Focus just on the grouping and in-class/out-of-class features of the student activity view.
+3)  Focus just on the grouping and in-class/out-of-class features of the student activity view. invite group dialog:  putting checklist buttons in <p> tags creates a vertcial stack.
+How to put 4 horizontally, then place the </p><p> to make a grid?

 4)  Reassessment - make activities for: go over past assessment, additional practice, and the test date itself available to drag to the calendar.
 Hover text is standards list.
 6)  add school calendar and meeting category to third tab
 5)  Teacher view - all fields editable, drag assessment to main activities list, groups students where possible, add student's names to title of calendar events.